-Christopher Mitchell: Welcome to another edition of the Community Broadband Bits podcast.
-I'm Chris Mitchell with the Institute for Local Self-Reliance in St. Paul, Minnesota.
+Christopher Mitchell: Welcome to another episode of the Community Broadband Bits podcast.
+I'm Christopher Mitchell at the Institute for Local Self-Reliance in St. Paul, Minnesota.
 Speaking today with Stacy Cantrell, the Vice President of Engineering at Huntsville Utilities.
-Welcome back to the show, Will.
+Welcome back to the show, Stacy.

 Stacy Cantrell: Thanks Chris.
 Glad to be back.

 Christopher Mitchell: I think we talked to you many years ago, I'm sure it seems like a lifetime ago, when you were starting this project.
 And now I'm very excited to get a sense.
 In the email, I joked that I know it's not over, these things always have something that wraps on.
 But if you don't mind, tell us a little bit about Huntsville to start and what you're doing down there.